n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 library, having type definitions makes it easier to write the code and refactor when something changes in UI components interfaces.

-Now you may ask me, what is wrong this our UI library?
-The thing is that we inject some global variable to interact with UI, and it can be easily defined in the type definitions file.
+Now you may ask me, what is wrong with our UI library?
+The thing is that we inject some global variable to interact with the exposed API, and it can be easily defined in the type definitions file.

 ```typescript
 // index.d.ts